-STUDENT NA AME:
+STUDENT NAME:

-A 41 1 .
-41

-Athletics: at to the Delegac and Indonenification toward heless, by my/ess initials heless, I/v.s
+Athletics:

-consei limitati post-g discus Handb upon h ct to the Release and Indemnification terms below, by my/our initials below, I/we not to Student's participation in School-sponsored athletic activities, including without ion athletics-related training and exercise programs, practices, School-sponsored pre and ame activities, games, competitions, and tournaments.
-I/we have read, used with Student, and understand the student conduct expectations set forth in the book and understand that Student's continued participation in athletics is conditioned his/her compliance with all applicable policies and rules of conduct when engaged in chool-related activity, whether academic, athletic, or otherwise.
+Subject to the Release and Indemnification terms below, by my/our initials below, I/we consent to Student's participation in School-sponsored athletic activities, including without limitation athletics-related training and exercise programs, practices, School-sponsored pre and post-game activities, games, competitions, and tournaments.
+I/we have read, discussed with Student, and understand the student conduct expectations set forth in the Handbook and understand that Student's continued participation in athletics is conditioned upon his/her compliance with all applicable policies and rules of conduct when engaged in any School-related activity, whether academic, athletic, or otherwise.

-Paren t(s) initials: Yes:

-Transportatio on to/from Athletics:
+Transportation to/from Athletics:

-Subje Studer activiti forth ir ct to the Release and Indemnification terms below, by my/our initials below, I/we consent to nt's use of School-sponsored transportation to and from any and all School-sponsored athletics es described above.
-I/we have read and discussed with Student the conduct expectations set in the Handbook and understand that Student's continued use of School transportation is ioned upon his/her compliance with all applicable policies and rules of conduct.
+Subject to the Release and Indemnification terms below, by my/our initials below, I/we consent to Student's use of School-sponsored transportation to and from any and all School-sponsored athletics activities described above.
+I/we have read and discussed with Student the conduct expectations set forth in the Handbook and understand that Student's continued use of School transportation is conditioned upon his/her compliance with all applicable policies and rules of conduct.

-Paren t(s) initials: Yes:

-Evtra curricu ılar Activities:
+Extra-curricular Activities:

-Subje Studer campu set for activiti ct to the Release and Indemnification terms below, by my/our initials below, I/we consent to nt's participation in School-sponsored extracurricular activities, including on-campus and offus extracurricular activities.
-I/we have read and discussed with Student the conduct expectations the Handbook and understand that Student's continued participation in extracurricular es is conditioned upon his/her compliance with all applicable polices and rules of conduct when ed in any School-sponsored activity, whether academic, extracurricular, or otherwise.
+Subject to the Release and Indemnification terms below, by my/our initials below, I/we consent to Student's participation in School-sponsored extracurricular activities, including on-campus and off-campus extracurricular activities.
+I/we have read and discussed with Student the conduct expectations set forth in the Handbook and understand that Student's continued participation in extracurricular activities is conditioned upon his/her compliance with all applicable polices and rules of conduct when engaged in any School-sponsored activity, whether academic, extracurricular, or otherwise.

-Paren t(s) initials: Yes:
+Transportation to/from Extracurricular Activities:

-Subject Studer extracted expects ct to the Release and Indemnification terms below, by my/our initials below, I/we consent to nt's use of School-sponsored transportation to and from any and all School-sponsored urricular activities described above.
-I/we have read and discussed with Student the conduct tations set forth in the Handbook and understand that Student's continued use of School ortation is conditioned upon his/her compliance with all applicable polices and rules of conduct.
+Subject to the Release and Indemnification terms below, by my/our initials below, I/we consent to Student's use of School-sponsored transportation to and from any and all School-sponsored extracurricular activities described above.
+I/we have read and discussed with Student the conduct expectations set forth in the Handbook and understand that Student's continued use of School transportation is conditioned upon his/her compliance with all applicable polices and rules of conduct.

-Paren t(s) initials: Yes:

-Video/Image
+Video/Image Release:

-• ct to the Release and Consideration and Indemnification terms below, by my/our initials

-unrest Studer or with , and for good and valuable consideration, I hereby grant to the School the irrevocable and ricted right to make, use and/or publish any and all photographs, videos, and other images of nt, or images in which Student may be included, now existing or hereafter made, in any case, with nout identifying Student for editorial, advertising, news, or any other purpose and in any manner edium; to alter the same without restriction; and to copyright the same.
+Subject to the Release and Consideration and Indemnification terms below, by my/our initials below, and for good and valuable consideration, I hereby grant to the School the irrevocable and unrestricted right to make, use and/or publish any and all photographs, videos, and other images of Student, or images in which Student may be included, now existing or hereafter made, in any case, with or without identifying Student for editorial, advertising, news, or any other purpose and in any manner and medium; to alter the same without restriction; and to copyright the same.

-July 2023 54

-Parent(s) initials: Yes: